-1. Require retailers to offer new consumers and make visibly available a CDPH and DCC designed one page flyer that:

-- Encourages legal over illicit cannabis purchases by including a why "Buy Legal" health message; - Provides unbiased facts regarding simple steps for safer use of cannabis, based on state of the science recommendations, like "Start low and go slow"; - Clearly communicates key health warning messages on mental health, edible absorption, driving, use during pregnancy, and other clearly established risks

-2. Add warnings on key, currently omitted, mental health risks from cannabis use to cannabis product labels and inserts.
+- 1. Require retailers to offer new consumers and make visibly available a CDPH and DCC designed one page flyer that: - Encourages legal over illicit cannabis purchases by including a why "Buy Legal" health message; - Provides unbiased facts regarding simple steps for safer use of cannabis, based on state of the science recommendations, like "Start low and go slow"; - Clearly communicates accurate information on key well-established cannabis associated health risks.
+These include harm to the infant exposed during pregnancy, car crashes, respiratory harms, serious mental health effects, and severe vomiting, particularly with frequent use of high potency products, and steps to reduce these risks. - 2.
+Add warnings on key, currently omitted, mental health risks from cannabis use to cannabis product labels and inserts.